+Application : Applied

-Applied To ensure the company's leadership is equipped with the right skills and experience to steer it through contemporary challenges and opportunities, towards its long-term strategy and goals, the Board of Directors ("Board") understands that periodic refreshment of the Board is critical, considering amongst others, new skills and fresh perspectives, capable of questioning the status quo, etc. One of the key functions of the Nomination Committee is to ensure effective functioning of the Board and Board Committees, hence in the appointment of new Directors and during annual assessment of the Board, Board Committee and individual Directors, the Nomination Committee will consider various key criteria, including skills, knowledge, experience, diversity, time commitment, character, and integrity.
-Based on the assessment carried out on the Board, Board Committees and individual Directors for the financial year ended 31 December 2021, the Nomination Committee is satisfied with the performances of the Board, all the Board Committees and all the Directors. ed to complete the columns below.
-Non-large companies are encouraged elow.
+Explanation on application of the practice To ensure the company's leadership is equipped with the right skills and experience to steer it through contemporary challenges and opportunities, towards its long-term strategy and goals, the Board of Directors ("Board") understands that periodic refreshment of the Board is critical, considering amongst others, new skills and fresh perspectives, capable of questioning the status quo, etc. One of the key functions of the Nomination Committee is to ensure effective functioning of the Board and Board Committees, hence in the appointment of new Directors and during annual assessment of the Board, Board Committee and individual Directors, the Nomination Committee will consider various key criteria, including skills, knowledge, experience, diversity, time commitment, character, and integrity.
+The evaluation criteria in the annual assessment as well as during appointment of new directors are in compliance with the criteria in the Group Directors' Fit and Proper Policy.
+Based on the assessment carried out on the Board, Board Committees and individual Directors for the financial year ended 31 December 2022, the Nomination Committee is satisfied with the performances of the Board, all the Board Committees and all the Directors.

+Explanation for : departure

+Large companies are required to complete the columns by red to complete the columns below.
+Non-large companies are encouraged pelow.

+Measure :

+Timeframe :